gizmo385/discord.clj/README.md

 APIs](https://discordapp.com/developers/docs/intro).
 This library was written to ease in the creation of Discord bots in Clojure.

 This library is currently a work in progress and not production-ready in any sense of the term.
 The goal is to implement a [fully-compliant](https://gist.github.com/meew0/bbbbd5348967dee5f7e84c0cd58983fd) Discord API wrapper.
+This library is heavily influenced by [discord.py](https://github.com/Rapptz/discord.py).

 ## Installation